 All of the cameras in this list are capable of 1080p as a minimum.
-UHD, or 4K is also available but only worth specifying if you have a 4K monitor or TV to play it back on.
+UHD or 4K is also available but only worth specifying if you have a 4K monitor or TV to play it back on.

-If you ride for longer periods, you may want to skip 4K for now as it has a detrimental affect on battery life.
+If you ride for longer periods, you may want to skip 4K for now as it has a detrimental effect on battery life.
 As 4K requires more processing power to record, the battery has a lot more work to do.
-If you’re going to be out on your bike for a while, reducing resolution to HD might be the order of the day.
+If you’re going to be out on your bike for a while, reducing the resolution to HD might be the order of the day.

-The other side of video quality is frames per second, or fps.
+The other side of video quality is frames per second or fps.
 This is a measure of how many frames the camera can handle each second.

 Image quality is also important if you want to take stills with your camera.
 Video is great but sometimes it doesn’t tell the whole story.
 Some action cameras don’t take stills while others do.
 It isn’t their primary function so the camera won’t have many of the features of a smartphone or dedicated camera.

-PRO TIP : Aim for bike cameras with at least 1080p and 30fps capabilities.
+Geek Tip : Aim for bike cameras with at least 1080p and 30fps capabilities.